-Mile repeats are one of the most versatile and effective workouts for runners.
-Indeed, part of the magic of mile repeats is the fact that runners racing nearly any distance can benefit from this solid workout session.
+Mile repeats are one of the most versatile and effective workouts for distance runners.
+Indeed, part of the magic of mile repeats is that runners racing nearly any distance can benefit from this solid workout session.

-By manipulating the number of reps, intensity, recovery intervals, and the terrain, runners can use mile repeats to improve race times in the 5k, 10k, half marathon, marathon, ultramarathon, and anything in between.
+By manipulating the number of reps, intensity, recovery intervals, and terrain, runners can use mile repeats to improve their race times in their 5K, 10K, half marathon, marathon, ultramarathon, and any distance in between.

-Moreover, even runners who have no interest in ever running a race can benefit from adding mile repeats to their training program, because they can improve your cardiovascular fitness, endurance, running form, and speed.
+Moreover, even runners who are not interested in ever running a race can benefit from adding mile repeats to their training program because they improve cardiovascular fitness, endurance, running form, and speed.

 What Is a Mile Repeats Workout?

-A mile repeats workouts can provide a range of benefits depending on how you structure it, including the following:
+A mile repeat workout can provide a range of benefits depending on how you structure it, including the following:

-There are a couple of different types of mile repeats workouts, depending on the goal.
+There are a couple of different types of mile repeats workouts, depending on your specific running goal.

 Mile Repeats for Speed

-Mile repeats can be used to improve your overall speed and race performance.
-When running mile repeats to improve your speed, each mile rep is run at goal race pace or faster.
+Mile repeats can improve your overall speed and race performance.
+When running mile repeats to improve your speed, each mile rep is run at the goal race pace or faster.

-Rest is usually longer in a mile repeats speed workout relative to one that is geared towards improving stamina.
-For instance, runners may jog a full 400m after each mile instead of 100-200m.
+Rest is usually longer in a mile repeats speed workout relative to one geared towards improving stamina.
+For instance, runners may jog a full 400m for recovery time after each mile when running for speed instead of 100-200m for endurance.

 Mile Repeats for Stamina

-Mile repeats can be used to increase endurance and improve lactate threshold when they are run at a tempo or threshold pace (roughly the pace you could sustain running all-out for one hour).
-Tempo mile repeat workouts can be incorporated earlier on in the training program.
+Mile repeats can increase endurance and improve lactate threshold when they are run at a tempo run pace or threshold pace (roughly the pace you could sustain running all-out for one hour).
+Tempo mile repeat workouts can be incorporated earlier in the training program.

-An example of a threshold mile repeats workout would be 3-8 x mile at half-marathon pace (or slightly faster) with one-minute rest in between.
+An example of a threshold mile repeats workout would be 3-8 x miles at half-marathon pace (or slightly faster) with a one-minute rest in between.

-Runners racing anything from a 5k to marathon and beyond can benefit from this type of workout, though in general, the number of reps will vary (fewer for shorter race distances).
+Runners racing anything from a 5K to a marathon and even longer distances can benefit from this type of interval training, though in general, the number of reps will vary (fewer for shorter race distances).

 Mile Repeats to Learn Pacing

-Trying to dial in your goal race pace so that it feels as comfortable and natural as possible is one of the keys to having a successful race performance.
+One key to a successful race performance is dialing in your goal race pace so that it feels as comfortable and natural as possible.

 Simply run your repeats at race pace to help lock in the feeling of this pace.
 The number of reps you should do and the rest periods will depend on your race distance and where you are in your training program.